microsoftgraph/microsoft-graph-docs-contrib/concepts/cloud-communications-virtual-events-webinar-usecases.md

 - Use the [Create webinar API](/graph/api/virtualeventsroot-post-webinars) to create a draft of the event, followed by the [Publish webinar API](/graph/api/virtualeventwebinar-publish) to complete the creation and make it visible to its audience.
    - The webinar created via Microsoft Graph APIs is a Teams webinar that’s visible and editable in the Teams client.
    - Just like in Teams, only the organizer can create, publish, and cancel webinar events.
 The create webinar API only supports delegated permissions on behalf of the organizer.
-- Like in Teams, co-organizers can update webinars.
-To update webinars, use the [Update webinar API](/graph/api/virtualeventwebinar-update) with delegated permissions on behalf of the co-organizer.
+- Like in Teams, coorganizers can update webinars.
+To update webinars, use the [Update webinar API](/graph/api/virtualeventwebinar-update) with delegated permissions on behalf of the coorganizer.
 - Subscribe to [change notifications](/graph/changenotifications-for-virtualevent#subscribable-virtual-events) to get updates about any changes made to the webinar.

 ### Data sync